Mariusz Pudzianowski: Winning streak

 Pudzianowski faced former KSW Middleweight champion Michał Materla at KSW 70: Pudzianowski vs. Materla on 28 May 2022.
 He won the bout in the first round, knocking out Materla with an uppercut.
 He was awarded the Knockout of the Night bonus with the win.

-Pudzianowski faced former two-division champion Mamed Khalidov at KSW 77: Khalidov vs. Pudzianowski on December 17, 2022.
+Pudzianowski faced former two-division champion Mamed Khalidov at KSW 77: Khalidov vs. Pudzianowski on 17 December 2022.
 Pudzian's 6-win streak was ended after he tapped to ground and pound in the first round.

+Pudzianowski faced boxer-turned-mixed martial artist Artur Szpilka at XTB KSW 83: Colosseum 2 on 3 June 2023.
+He lost the bout via technical knockout in the second round.